Supporting health and wellbeing in tertiary settings

 The guide applies wellbeing frameworks developed in Aotearoa New Zealand to the Okanagan Charter and offers a range of examples, measurement suggestions and guiding questions to assist embedding health and wellbeing on campus.

-The final guide will build on feedback received and is planned to be launched at the end of 2017.
+The final guide will build on feedback received and is yet to be released.